huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 Once your Argilla Space is running:

-1. You need to find the Space Direct URL under the "Embed this Space" option (top right, see screenshot below).
+1. You need to find the **Space Direct URL under the "Embed this Space"** option (top right, see screenshot below).
 2. This URL gives you access to a full-screen Argilla UI for data labelling.
-This is the URL you will use as the `api_url` parameter for connecting the argilla Python client in order to read and write data programmatically.
+The **Direct URL is the api_url parameter** for connecting the argilla Python client in order to read and write data programmatically.
-3. You are now ready to upload your first dataset into Argilla.
+3. You are now ready to **upload your first dataset into Argilla**.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png"/>
 </div>

 <Tip>
-Argilla Datasets cannot be uploaded directly from the Argilla UI.
+Argilla Datasets cannot be uploaded directly from the UI.
 Most Argilla users upload datasets programmatically using the argilla Python library but you can also use Argilla Data Manager, a simple Streamlit app.
 </Tip>

 For uploading Argilla datasets, there are two options: